akashj1900/Census-2011-SQL-Project/README.md

 ## Analysis of the Indian Census 2011

 In this project, we'll work with data from the https://www.census2011.co.in , a compendium of statistics about all the states in India as of 2011  .
-It contains demographic information like:

 In this project, we'll use SQL in Microsoft SQL Server Management Studio to explore and analyze data from this database.
 Database: